 Luxembourg is the only Grand Duchy remaining in the world and performs quite well in the OECD Better Life Index.
 The country ranks above average for disposable income, jobs, earnings, work-life balance, social connections, civic engagement, health and well-being, housing and environmental quality.

 The majority of expats live in or around the country’s capital, Luxembourg City.
-It is the most developed city in Luxembourg and serves as the political, economic and cultural centre of the country.
+It is the most developed city in Luxembourg and serves as the political, economic, and cultural center of the country.

-Other popular places to live are Kirchberg in the north, Belair in the west, Hamm in the east and Cessange, Bonnevoie and Eich in the south.
+Other popular places to live in Luxembourg are Kirchberg in the north, Belair in the west, Hamm in the east and Cessange, Bonnevoie and Eich in the south.
 The southern cities are less expensive.